Frendian/Frendian/README.md

 - 👋 Hi, I’m @Frendian
-- 👀 I’m interested in learning to code for fun
+- 👀 I’m interested in learning data analysis and visualization
-- 🌱 I’m currently learning Python, Godot
+- 🌱 I’m currently learning R, SQL, and Tableau
-- 💞️ I’m looking to collaborate on Learning Projects
-- 📫 How to reach me idk, not a ppl person
+- 📫 How to reach me: https://www.linkedin.com/in/milansbaweja/

 <!---
 Frendian/Frendian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.